Stock and press releases

-DNB Bank ASA - status of share buy-back programme after week 37 2025
+Correction: DNB Bank ASA - status of share buy-back programme after week 3 2026

-DNB Bank ASA - status of share buy-back programme after week 37 2025
+Correction: DNB Bank ASA - status of share buy-back programme after week 3 2026

-Up to 9,752,192 shares will be purchased on trading venues by 1 October 2025, and a proposal to cancel the shares will be made at the Annual General Meeting in 2026.
+Up to 9,752,192 shares will be purchased on trading venues by 20 February 2026, and a proposal to cancel the shares will be submitted to the next Annual General Meeting.
 At the same meeting it will also be proposed to redeem the remaining shares – up to 5,023,856 shares – from the Norwegian Government, represented by the Ministry of Trade, Industry and Fisheries (“NFD”), so that NFD’s ownership interest of 34 percent remains unchanged.

 Below is a more detailed overview of the transactions carried out under the buy-back programme: